mattermost/mattermost-load-test/README.md

 ### 4) Run the tests

-Now you can run the tests from the load test machine by using the command `loadtest all`.
+Now you can run the tests by invoking the command `loadtest all` on each load test machine.

 A summary of activity will be output to the console so you can monitor the test.
 While the tests are running, it is a good idea to check the health of the server and the databases (e.g. reasonable CPU).